wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-containers.md

 In general, it's easy to see that container technology is a step forward, but there are more specific benefits as well.
 Let's take the example of Docker containers.
 This topic will not dive deeply into Docker right now (read [What is Docker?](https://www.docker.com/whatisdocker/) for that story, or [wikipedia](http://wikipedia.org/wiki/Docker_%28software%29)), but Docker and its ecosystem offer tremendous benefits to both developers and IT professionals.

-Developers take to Docker containers quickly, because above all it makes using Linux containers easy:
+Developers take to Docker containers quickly, because above all it makes using Linux and Windows containers easy:

 - They can use simple, incremental commands to create a fixed image that is easy to deploy and can automate building those images using a dockerfile
 - They can share those images easily using simple, [git](https://git-scm.com/)-style push and pull commands to [public](https://registry.hub.docker.com/) or [private docker registries](/documentation/articles/virtual-machines-linux-docker-registry-in-blob-storage/)